Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

 ## Overview

 Checks the health and running status of the LUNs of a Huawei OceanStor Dorado storage system via the REST API (`/lun` endpoint).
-Alerts when a LUN reports a non-normal state, and optionally when a thin LUN fills up.
-Only LUNs mapped to a host are checked by default.
+Alerts when a LUN reports a non-normal state or when a HyperMetro LUN is not mapped to any host, and optionally when a thin LUN fills up.
+Only LUNs mapped to a host and HyperMetro LUNs are checked by default.
 Reports the allocated and the configured capacity, the usage of a thin LUN and the storage pool each LUN lives in.
 Supports extended reporting via `--lengthy`, and reporting the I/O counters via `--performance`.

 **Important Notes:**

 * Tested on Huawei OceanStor Dorado 8000 V6 6.1.0 and Dorado 6000 V6 V700R001C10SPH128
-* Only LUNs mapped to a host are checked.
-An unmapped LUN is not serving anything; add `--include-unmapped` to cover those as well, and `--unmapped-severity` to decide what they report.
-With `--include-unmapped` the table shows a Mapped column, so an unmapped LUN that alerts says why
+* Only LUNs mapped to a host are checked, plus HyperMetro LUNs.
+An unmapped LUN is usually a leftover or a snapshot and is not serving anything; add `--include-unmapped` to cover those as well, and `--unmapped-severity` to decide what they report
+* A HyperMetro LUN that is not mapped to any host on this array is checked even without `--include-unmapped` and reports WARN by default (`--unmapped-hypermetro-severity`).
+Its hosts reach it only through the remote array, so losing that array or the link to it cuts them off.
+The appliance raises the alarm "The Local Array Has HyperMetro LUNs That Are Not Mapped To The Host" for the same condition
+* As soon as an unmapped LUN is listed, the table shows a Mapped column, so an unmapped LUN that alerts says why: `no (HyperMetro)` for the local side of a HyperMetro pair, `no` for any other
-* The LUN list is read page by page, and a large array needs tens of seconds per run (82 seconds for 697 LUNs in 7 pages on a Dorado 6000 V6). `--timeout` defaults to 30 seconds, and the Icinga Director basket raises the command timeout to 180 seconds and runs the check every 15 minutes.
+* The LUN list is read in pages of 1000 LUNs, and a large array can need tens of seconds per run. `--timeout` defaults to 30 seconds, and the Icinga Director basket raises the command timeout to 180 seconds and runs the check every 15 minutes.
 Keep the monitoring server's own check timeout above the time a run takes
 * The appliance carries a capacity alarm threshold per thin LUN, together with a switch saying whether it is in use.
 The vendor documents it as the capacity alarm for thin LUNs mounted to Windows Server 2012 hosts (50 to 99%, 90 by default).
 When the switch is on, the check alerts once a thin LUN reaches it; `--device-threshold-severity` tunes what that reports
+* `--lengthy` shows the capacity alarm level the appliance reports for each thin LUN (`CAPACITYALARMLEVEL`, documented as the VASA thin LUN capacity alarm severity: Normal, Warning or Critical).
+It is shown for information only and never changes the state; `--warning` and `--critical` are the thresholds this check applies.
+On a Dorado 6000 V6 running V700R001C10SPH128 the appliance reported Warning from 80% and Critical from 90% usage
 * A thick LUN has its whole capacity allocated by definition, so it reports no usage and is never checked against the thresholds.
 Reading its allocation as "100% full" would alert on every thick LUN forever
 * The capacity thresholds are off by default.
 A thin LUN that is full is doing what it was created for; what actually runs out is the pool behind it, which `huawei-dorado-storagepool` watches
 * On an array with many LUNs, `--brief` keeps the output readable by listing only the LUNs that alert
+* The performance data summarizes the checked LUNs instead of reporting each one, which keeps it small on an array with hundreds of LUNs.
+Per-LUN detail is in the plugin output table, not in the performance data
+* `--performance` is the exception: it costs one extra API request per checked LUN and adds 12 metrics per LUN, so on an array with hundreds of LUNs it multiplies both the run time and the metric count
 * The API counts every capacity in 512-byte sectors.
 The per-LUN `SECTORSIZE` field is the block size the LUN exposes to the host and is a different thing
 * Create a read-only API user that can perform queries only
 * The default session timeout period on the storage system is 20 minutes; `--cache-expire` defaults to 15 minutes to stay within that window